pulijon/Sttcast/README.md

 Metadata from mp3 is included in the title of the html

+# Use of OpenAI whisper library

+sttapi has an option (--whisper) to use the OpenAI whisper library instead of the vosk-kaldi one.

+If you want to make transcription with whisper, you shoud take into account:

+* Whisper is able to work with different models.
+You can see them with the --whmodel option
+* With the --whisper option, you can take advantage of the CUDA acceleration (option --whdevice cuda) or not (--whdevice cpu).
+Without CUDA, whisper manages multiprocessing, so you will not notice any benefits configuring multiple cpus.
+* Transcriptions are very slow without CUDA acceleration
+* CUDA acceleration requires a good CUDA platform.
+* CUDA acceleation does benefit from multiple CPUS (option --cpu)

 # Use

 **sttcast.py** is a python module that runs with the help of a 3.x interpreter.